-The Payment System Act (Official Gazette 133/2009 and 136/2012; hereinafter referred to as 'PSA'), into which the provisions of the Payment Services Directive 2007/64/EC1 (hereinafter referred to as 'Directive') have been transposed, regulates payment services in the Republic of Croatia (hereinafter referred to as 'RC') in a uniform manner, i.e. in the same manner as laid down by the Directive for the entire European Economic Area.
-The PSA regulates payment services, payment service providers, the obligations of payment service providers to provide payment service users with information as well as other rights and obligations related to the provision and use of payment services, transaction accounts, the establishment, operation and supervision of payment systems.
+The Payment System Act (Official Gazette 133/2009 and 136/2012; hereinafter referred to as 'PSA'), into which the provisions of the Payment Service Directive 2007/64/EC1 (hereinafter referred to as 'Directive') have been transposed, regulates payment services in the Republic of Croatia (hereinafter referred to as 'RC') in a uniform manner, i.e. in the same manner as laid down by the Directive for the entire European Economic Area.
+The PSA regulates payment services, payment service providers, the obligations of payment service providers to provide payment service users with information as well as other rights and obligations related to the provision and use of payment services, transaction accounts, the establishment, operation and supervision of payment institutions and the establishment, operation and supervision of payment systems.